AureliusIvan/remembear/README.md

 Remembear is an app that helps you to remember things in short term memory.
 It's a simple app that can be used in daily life to remember things like shopping list, to-do list, or any other things that you want to remember in short term.

+> [!NOTE]
+> The Remembear repository now also depends on the Mem0AI project.
+We continue to maintain and support Mem0AI ❤️.
+You
+> can find the Mem0AI repository in the [Mem0AI](https://github.com/mem0ai/mem0).

 ## Special Thanks 💖

 Thanks for all your contributions and efforts towards improving this project 🙏